 This signature event brings thought leaders together to explore ideas on increasing access to high quality education in computer science, coding and making, with a particular focus on equity and inclusion.
 Attendees share the same goals: how to best use effective education as a driver for greater diversity, faster economic growth and better preparation for 21st century careers. #InfyXRoads.

 Bi-weekly tweet chats where guest hosts engage the Twitterverse and invite dialogue, share insights, and answer questions on a given topic.
-Every second Monday of the month we’ll discuss a CSed-related topic, every fourth Monday of the month Maker Education Initiative-related.
+Every second Monday of the month we’ll discuss a CS Ed-related topic, every fourth Monday of the month Maker Ed initiative-related.

 If our future is invented by those who can make, how might we help individuals acquire the foundational skill of Making?
 Key skills such as problem solving, critical thinking, and creativity are experiential in nature and can be developed over the course of projects and making.